shinnn/image-size-stream/README.md

 Type: `Number`
 Default: `128 * 1024`

-Sets the maximum bytes the stream can reads.
-It emits an error if it cannot detect the image size even though it have reached the limit.
+The maximum bytes the stream can reads.
+It emits an error if it cannot detect the image size though it has reached the limit.

 Usually the default value meets the requirements.